Adnard-Kod/bloom/README.md

 - All items are in serving 2, no single servings.
 - Admin can create future/unpublished menus
 - Admin creates/customize weekly menu (by defining it or choosing from pre-defined):
-  - 5 entres
+  - 5 entrees
   - 5 side dishes
 - Admin can choose the defaults for all clients
 - Client can change their defaults by choosing:
-  - How many entres and how many side dishes, keeping in mind that 2 side dishes == 1 entre.
+  - How many entrees and how many side dishes, keeping in mind that 2 side dishes == 1 entree.
 - Clients receive notice about menu on Tuesdays
 - Clients can customize menu By end of day Thursday
 - Admin can customize when is the notice date and when is the cutoff/deadline date